 On the middle on a platform, he finds the Forgotten One releasing his essence on the final Prison Seal.
 They fight again and Gabriel manages to break the face armor of the Forgotten One, exposing the right side of his face.
 Before he could finish it, the final PRison Seal breaks.

-In the final scene Gabriel looks at his Combat Cross and crushes it in his hand.
+In the final scene Gabriel looks at his Combat Cross and crushes it in his hand in disgust, before leaving the pieces of his signature weapon lying discarded on the ground in the Shadow Plane, and walking through the portal back to our world.

 Gabriel's wife, she was murdered by axe, by Gabriel under the spell of Zobek and is the reason for why Belmont wants to kill every undead being on the planet.
 She communicates with Gabriel through visions and is being used by God as a vessel of hope.

 This veteran is of the same Order as Gabriel.
 He's an experienced warrior and helps Belmont any way he can.
 However, he seems to have a secret agenda and something sinister to hide.
-He narrates the loading screens.
+He narrates the loading screens in the main game.

 Pan is a mystical spirit of the forest.
 He takes many forms including a horse and an eagle.
 He speaks in riddles and sometimes helps Gabriel in his quest.
 He's very wise and seems to be pulling the strings from the background and he too seems to have a secret agenda.